B\'ezout domains and lattice-valued modules: Axiomatization

+Since we are interested in decidability results for theories of modules, we will axiomatize the theories of modules that we will consider.
+We will start with considering modules over any B\'ezout ring and then we will apply the results of the preceding section on valuation domains.

 For a ring $R$, when one considers the decidability problem for the theory of $R$-modules, it is reasonable to assume from the start, certain effectivity properties of the ring $R$.
 In particular one can ask: assuming that the theory of $R$-modules is decidable, which effectivity properties does it imply on the ring operations?
 One usually assume that $R$ is {\it effectively given}.
-This notion has been discussed in length in \cite{PPr}, \cite[Chapter 17]{Pr}.
-In the special case of a valuation domain $A$, there is a thorough discussion on what it means for $A$ to be effectively given \cite[Section 3]{PPT}, \cite[Definition 3.1]{Gr}).
-In particular if $A$ is effectively given, there is an algorithm which given $a,\,b\in A$ decides whether $a\vert b$ (\cite[Remark 3.2]{PPT}).
+This notion has been discussed in length in \cite{PPr}, \cite[Chapter 17]{Pr} and specifically for valuation domains in: \cite[Section 3]{PPT}, \cite[Definition 3.1]{Gr}).
+In particular if a valuation domain $A$ is effectively given, there is an algorithm which given $a,\,b\in A$ decides whether $a\vert b$ \cite[Remark 3.2]{PPT}.

 \defn Let $B$ be a B\'ezout domain, we will call assumption $(EF)$ on $B$ the following: $B$ is a countable ring, it can be enumerated as $(r_{n}:\;n\in \omega)$ in such a way, there are algorithms to perform the following operations: given $a,\;b\in B$, produce $a+b$, $-a$, $a.b$, decide whether $a=b$ or not and the relation $\{(a,b)\in R^{2}:\;a\vert b\}$ is recursive. \edefn